marqub/go-service/README.md

 # go-service
-Simple micro-service with a health-check endpoint
+Simple micro-service with a health-check endpoint used to validate resiliency testing